ghelman/TomCSV/README.md

 Specific things from RFC4180 that Tom won't handle correctly are headers and escaped quote marks inside a quoted field.

+## But... why?

+I needed a slightly better parser than just splitting strings, and knocked this together over a weekend.
+I thought it would make a good test case to take the Swift Package Manager out for a spin.

 ## Notice